FHIR CI-Build

 status token Status of the alert DeviceAlert.status

-subject reference Subject (patient or device) of the alert DeviceAlert.subject
+subject reference Subject of the alert DeviceAlert.subject

 type token Whether the alert is physiological or technical DeviceAlert.type